EdCharbeneau/edcharbeneau.github.io/_posts/2023-11-07-dotnet-conf-for-blazor-developers.md

 ## Thursday, November 16

 Thursday marks the beginning of the second 24 hour stream.
 All presenters in this 24 hour period are community contributors, content creators, and MVPs.
+**6:30 AM - 7:00 AM EST** | **Migrating a React Application to Blazor**

+If you're coming from a React codebase to Blazor, this is the session for you.

 **7:00 AM - 7:30 AM EST** | **How to Achieve Optimistic Updates with Blazor and EF Core**